rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 * pybind11 >= 2.2
 * NumPy >= 1.7

-Both clang and gcc should be included in Xcode on MacOS.
+Both clang and gcc should be included with Xcode on MacOS.
 MacOS also includes Python 2, but you will need to install Python 3 separately.
 Python 3 and the other prerequisites can be installed using [Homebrew](https://brew.sh/) or another package manager (NumPy and pybind11 are also easily installed for Python using pip, see note on virtual environments below).

-*Note: It is not recommended to install prerequisites with conda is possible.
+*Note: It is not recommended to install HOOMD-blue prerequisites with conda.
 See the* [HOOMD-blue](https://hoomd-blue.readthedocs.io/en/stable/installation.html) *installation page for advice on using conda.*
 <br>
 <br>
 ## Setting Up Source Repositories

 If you do not already have a src folder or other location for repositories, it is recommended that you make one in your home directory.

 Open Terminal.
 By default you should be in the home directory.
-You can check this by printing the current working directory with "pwd" (you should receive the following output where "your_username" is your computer login user name)
+You can check this by printing the current working directory with `pwd` (you should receive the following output where "your_username" is your computer login user name)
 ```bash
 $ pwd
 /Users/your_username
 ```
-You can also review existing directories in the home directory with "ls"
+You can also review existing directories in the home directory with `ls`
 ```bash
 $ ls
 ```